How to Dehydrate Peas

 How Long Will Dehydrated Peas Last?

-Dried peas can last for a very long time if stored properly.
-The key to safe food storage is to make sure that they are completely dry before storing them and to place them in an airtight container.
+Dried peas last for a very long time if stored properly.
+The key to safe food storage is to make sure foods are completely dry before storing them (and have cooled down to room temperature) before placing them in an airtight container and/or vacuum-sealing them.

 Dehydrated peas in a food vacuum -sealer bag with a 100cc oxygen absorber.